scribbletune/scribbletune.com/_pages/installation.md

 ### Installation

 Scribbletune can be used in the browser along with Tone.js OR as a Node.js module to export MIDI files from the terminal.
+If you'd like to see how you can use Scribbletune in the browser, please watch [this video](https://youtu.be/6Ru2H-IrOWU).

 ##### Browser